G Minor Augmented Ukulele Arpeggio

 Also known as: m#5, -#5, m+

 The G Minor Augmented arpeggio contains 3 notes (G, Bb, D#).
-Use the interactive fretboard above to explore this arpeggio on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Ukulele.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the G Minor Augmented Arpeggio